 This week the core team began what we hope will be the 2nd-to-final review of the Murphy bed instructions.
 This week’s focus was starting to go through the list of parts areas needing checking, comparing parts lists to the model and the instructions, and identifying errors and suggesting how to fix them.

 Oluyomi “Yomi” Sanyaolu (Technical Writer and Researcher) also completed his 14th week with the team.
 This week Oluyomi continued with the trompe and ram pump implementation research.
 This week he completed the DIY tutorial for building a ramp pump system, worked out the cost analysis totaling less than $100 and with most parts easily purchased form your local Home Depot, and expanded the section of the trompe focusing on its applications which included wastewater treatment, mining and agriculture.
-You can see some of this work here and we’d say this brings the trompe and ram pump research to about 90% complete.
+You can see some of this work here towards the creation of eco-future design templates and we’d say this brings the trompe and ram pump research to about 90% complete.

 And Shadi Kennedy (Artist and Graphic Designer) also completed his 77th week developing the Murphy bed instructions.
 This week he focused on reviewing all the renders and working on creating a system for communicating which ones are needed and where within the instructions, so they can be easily inserted and updated in the future.
 The pictures below are examples of some of the pages this work is updating and we’d say this brings these assembly instructions to about 93% complete.